edgio-docs/edgio-examples/examples/v7-qwik/README.md

-# Edgio v7 Remix Template
+# Edgio v7 Qwik Template

 This example is a basic Qwik template powered by Edgio.